gitdanman/gitdanman.github.io/README.md

 # gitdanman.github.io
-this is my main repository
+This is my main repository.

+My website is currently in the making but will be posted soon.